1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who assess and support individuals with executive function and theory of mind deficits, particularly when these challenges intersect with legal or forensic issues.
-The program emphasizes the evaluation of cognitive functioning and its influence on decision-making, communication, and social understanding in forensic and clinical settings.
+This training is intended for mental health and allied professionals who assess and support individuals with executive function and theory of mind deficits, particularly when these challenges intersect with legal or forensic issues.
+The program emphasizes the evaluation of cognitive functioning and its influence on decision-making, communication, and social understanding in forensic and clinical contexts.

 • Neuropsychologists